-The City has taken maximum advantage of the low interest rate environment and has refunded approximately \$565.7 million since FY01 for a net present value savings of \$31.9 million.
 The City also utilizes lease-purchase financing of equipment with a three to seven year useful life.
-Annual lease-purchase financing has totaled \$10 to \$15 million to replace front line equipment such as vehicles and upgrade technology and telecommunications equipment.
+Annual lease-purchase financing totaled \$22.3 million in FY08 and was reduced to \$14 million in FY09.
+The FY10 and FY11 lease-purchase authorizations will again be lowered to \$8.8 million \$10.6 million respectively.
+Lease-purchase financing is used to replace front line equipment such as vehicles and upgrade technology and telecommunications equipment.